top of page

 “I was fortunate as a young man in 1970 to find a teacher who understood and could teach his students how to perceive the relationships of color in a scene.
 Learning to see relationships between colors required the student to paint with a palette knife and continue to add colors to their study until it had a look of light.

-The main obstacle to overcome in painting sunny scenes is the fact that the scene has both light and shade, but the painting being worked on is either all in light or all in shadow.
-The contrast in the scene is much greater than the pigment’s ability to represent it.
+The main obstacle to overcome in painting sunny scenes is that the contrast in the scene is much greater than the pigment’s ability to represent it.
 The use of brighter colors makes up, to some degree, for the lack of contrast.
 This is why the Impressionist palette is much brighter than other palettes.
 The Impressionists of the twenty-first century have rediscovered the beautiful world of the original Impressionists of the 1800’s.”

 Artist’s Statement: